Strategy / SEO / GEO

 Direct answer

 The fastest way to grow Markups internationally is to lead with privacy-first trust pages, then publish focused intent pages that answer one search need each.
-That keeps the public site clear, maintainable, and easier to cite.
+That keeps the public site clear, maintainable, and easier for both search engines and AI assistants to cite.

 Operating rules